Autophagy Fasting | Start | Stop | Induce | Methods | Diet | Benefits

 #5: Autophagy Diet Foods

 Furthermore, certain nutrients in food can induce autophagy:

-Both caffeinated and decaffeinated coffee activates autophagy in muscle tissue, liver, heart, and other vital organs – at least in mice (Pietrocola et al. 201412).
+Caffeinated and decaffeinated coffee activates autophagy in muscle tissue, the liver, the heart, and other vital organs – at least in mice (Pietrocola et al. 201412).

 When they were fed, this effect occurred as well.
-Hence, the mice did not have to fast to induce autophagy through coffee.
+Hence, the mice did not have to induce autophagy through coffee quickly.